Pranesh-2005/AI-Generated-Video-Detector/README.md

-# DeepSecure-AI
+# About

-DeepSecure-AI is a powerful open-source tool designed to detect fake images, videos, and audios.
-Utilizing state-of-the-art deep learning techniques like EfficientNetV2 and MTCNN, DeepSecure-AI offers frame-by-frame video analysis, enabling high-accuracy deepfake detection.
+This is a powerful open-source tool designed to detect fake images, videos, and audios.
+Utilizing state-of-the-art deep learning techniques like EfficientNetV2 and MTCNN, It offers frame-by-frame video analysis, enabling high-accuracy deepfake detection.
 It's developed with a focus on ease of use, making it accessible for researchers, developers, and security analysts..

 ---